Everett F. Drumright: Early years

 Drumright was born in Drumright, Oklahoma.
 He graduated from the University of Oklahoma with a degree in business administration in 1929.
 After graduation, Drumright briefly worked for his father's business while studying for the Foreign service exam.

 Foreign Service career

-On January 2, 1931, Drumright began his diplomatic career as a Vice-consul in Juarez, Mexico.
+On January 2, 1931, Drumright began his diplomatic career as a Vice-consul in Ciudad Juárez, Mexico.
 He held a variety of posts with the United States Department of State, including as a language officer in China and Tokyo.
 In 1945, he was named as the chief of the U.S. Division of Chinese Affairs.

 From 1948 to 1951, Drumright was station in South Korea, participating the establishment of the U.S. Embassy Seoul.
 From 1951 until 1953, he worked overseas with posts in Embassy New Delhi, and Consulate General Bombay.
 In 1953 he was named Deputy Assistant Secretary of State for Far Eastern Affairs, and served in that post for several years.